 How does Revealbot automation work?

-Automated rules by Revealbot (as well as other Revealbot products) are based on Facebook Ads API and you only need to connect your Facebook ad account to Revealbot.
+Automated rules by Revealbot (as well as other Revealbot products) are based on Facebook Ads API, the only thing you need to do is to connect your Facebook ad account to Revealbot.

-Below, we will show the elements of the New Automated Rule page and explain what each of these items is responsible for.
+Below, we will show the elements of the Rule page and explain what each of these items is responsible for.

 It's recommended to come up with a concise and distinctive name to easily navigate through your list of rules.

-Here you pick your Facebook ad account that you set your rules for.
+Here you pick the Facebook ad account you'd like to set your rules for.

-This is the section where you define what exact instances you apply your rules to, whether it’s all campaigns, certain ad sets from different campaigns or a specific ad.
+This is the section where you define what exact entities you apply your rules to, whether it’s all campaigns, certain ad sets from different campaigns, or a specific ad.